 It takes tremendous courage to admit when a relationship needs help, and even more courage to seek it.
 Early warning signs, if ignored, snowball into critical issues, and relationships become more difficult to repair when those issues become more entrenched over time.
 Couples counseling can help assess and treat the early red flags as well as the later, more complex chronic relationship problems.

 I work with couples of every age, stage, and orientation to help them develop practical, usable skills for disarming conflict, increasing closeness, unblocking feelings of stagnation, and generating empathy.
-I mainly utilize training in the Gottman method, a heavily researched and scientifically sound approach, and 13 years of experience working with couples.
+I utilize training in the Gottman method and Emotionally Focused Therapy (Sue Johnson), both heavily researched and scientifically sound approaches, and 13 years of experience working with couples.
 To help navigate conflicts positively and productively, clients are taught ways to not only overcome resolvable problems, but also learn how to dialogue about deadlocked, recurring issues.
 We will also work together to recognize and appreciate the strengths of your relationship, and develop the skill to gently weather its vulnerabilities.
 There may be situations that call for individual counseling for one or both partners; in some cases it may be more appropriate to refer to another therapist for individual work.

 Call me at 707.536.1614 to tell me about your relationship problem, and to see if we'd be a good fit.